cheapsteak/npmcharts.com/README.md

 - [Embed.ly](https://embed.ly/) for bringing npmcharts embeds to Medium and Reddit
 - All the open source projects that have linked their READMEs' download-count badges to npmcharts 🙏

+### Instructions to set up project locally

+1. Fork this repository.
+2. Go to your forked copy of this repository.
+It will be here: `https://github.com/<your-github-username>/npmcharts.com`.
+3. On your PC, open terminal and run: `git clone https://github.com/<your-github-username>/npmcharts.com.git`.
+A folder called `npmcharts.com` will be created.
+4. Run `cd npmcharts.com` and then `yarn`.
+This will take some time as `puppeteer` will install chromium (150MB).
+5. Now, `cd packages/server` and run `yarn` again.
+6. Run `cd ../../` and then `npm start`.
+You are all set!
+The project will be running on `port 3896`.

+### Testing
+To test your code, open your browser and go to: http://localhost:3896/chart-image/vue.png.
+If everything is fine, you should see a chart(takes a few seconds to load; it is normal).

 ### Hidden features

 A few things that might not be apparent just by looking at the site